Dzemi/dzem.tk/_posts/2014-06-08-using-thumbnails.md

 ---
 layout:     post
-title:      Using thumbnails
+title:      Jak stworzyć bota discord.
-date:       2014-06-08 12:32:18
+date:       2020-12-10
-summary:    Using thumbnails in your Carte Noire articles.
+summary:    Tworzenie bota discord.
-categories: jekyll
+categories: Bot
-thumbnail: jekyll
+thumbnail: zembatka
 tags:
- - thumbnails
+ - bot
- - carte noire
+ - discord
 ---

 Carte Noire is designed to start each article with an all-white image as a